-I was very thankful for The Brian Mercer scholarship which was given through the Royal British Society of Sculptors, which enabled me to carry out a three month residency at Stoudio SEM in Pietrasanta, Italy.
+I was very thankful for The Brian Mercer scholarship which was given through the Royal British Society of Sculptors, which enabled me to carry out a three-month residency at Studio Sem in Pietrasanta, Italy.

 The theme and source of my inspiration for the work I created in Italy was derived from ‘drapery’.
 The idea of creating fluidity and delicateness in a solid and dense material really fascinated me.
 Working with a variety of processes to create my form, I then heavily carved into it to achieve the illusion of lightness, playfully working with light to enhance this notion.

-During my residency at Studio Sem I obtained an enormous amount of invaluable knowledge in working with stone and on a personal level I gained so much insight and increased awareness.
-Three months of being a part of such a hardworking, dedicated, inspiring, creative, joyful group of people was not only delightful, it was a very memorable and productive experience which has had a great impact on my artistic working practice.
+During my residency at Studio Sem, I obtained an enormous amount of invaluable knowledge in working with stone and on a personal level I gained so much insight and increased awareness.
+Three months of being a part of such a hardworking, dedicated, inspiring, creative, joyful group of people were not only delightful, but it was also a very memorable and productive experience which has had a great impact on my artistic working practice.

-It has been very helpful to receive support through funding from the Art Council and the Craft Council over the years which has helped towards projects, exhibitions and equipment.
+It has been very helpful to receive support through funding from the Art Council and the Craft Council over the years which has helped with projects, exhibitions and equipment.

 I would like to thank 20-21 Visual Arts Centre, especially Dominic Mason for his guidance throughout the project ‘Dream Made Manifest’ and the rest of the team for their much-appreciated support, and the opportunity to work within such a wonderful environment.
-The exhibition toured to 9 venues over a four year period.
+The exhibition toured 9 venues over a four-year period.

 I would like to thank Paul Heaton sincerely and the whole of his team at Reform Creative for their inspiring work over the years and for producing such wonderful publications.

 Thank you to Emmanuel Cooper and Jonathan Harris for their contributions to the publication of ‘Carved Earth’.
-As well as Bolton Museum & Art Gallery for touring the show, the exhibition toured to 11 venues over a three year period.
+As well as Bolton Museum & Art Gallery for touring the show, the exhibition toured 11 venues over a three-year period.